vmlf6502/SoManySweats/README.md

       ```
 8. Launch the game through Lunar Client with the Forge module activated and run the command `/sms`.
     * If you see a nice GUI pop up, then you have successfully installed SoManySweats!

-### 🔨 Installation - Other Forge Clients
-While this mod was designed for Lunar Client, it can also work with other clients such as Feather Client, Modrinth, or just plain Forge.
-Just install it on those platforms as you would any regular 1.8.9 mod.
-You'll just have ReplayMod bundled in as well.

 ### 📄 How to Use